visionrd-ai/VideogradVis/README.md

 VideogradVis is an advanced package that encompasses cutting-edge methods for Explainable AI (XAI) in the realm of computer vision.
 This versatile tool is designed to facilitate the diagnosis of model predictions, serving a dual purpose in both production environments and during the model development phase.
 Beyond its practical applications, the project also serves as a comprehensive benchmark, offering a robust foundation for researchers to explore and evaluate novel explainability methods.

-1. Compatibility Assurance: Rigorously tested on a multitude of Common Convolutional Neural Networks (CNNs).
+1. **Compatibility Assurance**: Rigorously tested on a multitude of Common Convolutional Neural Networks (CNNs).

-2. Versatile Applications: Unleash the full potential of VideogradVis across a spectrum of advanced use cases.
+2. **Versatile Applications**: Unleash the full potential of VideogradVis across a spectrum of advanced use cases.
 From Classification and Object Detection to Semantic Segmentation, Embedding-similarity, and beyond, this suite empowers your projects with unparalleled flexibility and performance.

 ## <div align="center">APPROACH</div>
 1. ***Imports***: